raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

-The `value` property is added by the MarkupKit extensions to the `UITableViewCell` class.
-Selection state can be managed via several methods MarkupKit adds to the `UITableView` class.
+The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
+It is used to associate an optional value with a cell, such as the color values shown in the previous example.

+Selection state is managed via several methods MarkupKit adds to the `UITableView` class whose behavior is provided by `LMTableView`.
 This is discussed in more detail later.

 Note that, in order to support the static declaration of content, `LMTableView` acts as its own data source and delegate.
 However, an application-specific delegate may still be set on an `LMTableView` instance to handle row selection events. `LMTableView` will propagate the following `UITableViewDelegate` calls to the custom delegate: